 By Rick Steves and Steve Smith

 Hike above the Palace of the Popes to the Parc de Rochers des Doms for a panoramic view over Avignon and the Rhône River Valley.
 You'll get good look at the St. Bénezet Bridge, made famous by the nursery rhyme "Sur le Pont d'Avignon."
-Its construction and location were inspired by a shepherd's religious vision.
-Imagine a 22-arch, 1,000-meter-long bridge extending across two rivers to the bridge’s former tollgate on the far side.
-The island the bridge spanned is now filled with campgrounds.
-You can pay to walk along a section of the ramparts and do your own jig on the bridge.
-The city’s castle, the St. André Fortress, was once another island in the Rhône.
+Its construction and location were inspired by a shepherd's religious vision, but it was vital to medieval Avignon — as one of only three bridges crossing the mighty Rhône in the Middle Ages, it was key to moving pilgrims, merchants, and armies into and out of town.

 Steve Smith is the co-author of the Rick Steves Provence & the French Riviera guidebook.